rails/rails/guides/source/association_basics.md

 end
 ```

-Now, suppose we wanted to add a new book for an existing author.
-We'd need to do
+To add a new book for an existing author, you'd need to provide the `author_id`
-something like this:
+value when creating the book.

 ```ruby
 @book = Book.create(published_at: Time.now, author_id: @author.id)
 ```

-Or consider deleting an author, and ensuring that all of its books get deleted
-as well:
+To delete an author and ensure all their books are also deleted, you need to
+retrieve all the author's `books`, loop through each `book` to destroy it, and
+then destroy the author.

 ```ruby
 @books = Book.where(author_id: @author.id)